Tattoo Removal Cost in 2026: What To Expect by Size, Color & Sessions

 Aftercare, Healing, and Hidden Costs

-They’ll likely need non-stick bandages, gentle cleansers, and maybe specific ointments or creams.
-If you sell an aftercare kit, that’s an extra but honest line item.
+You’ll likely need non-stick bandages, gentle cleansers, and maybe specific ointments or creams.
+Some studios sell an aftercare kit, which is an extra cost but can be more convenient than sourcing everything yourself.

 FAQ About Tattoo Removal Costs